oll-korreckt/grammar/src/markdown/info/elements/phrase/nounPhrase.md

 # Noun Phrases
 <!-- +elementInfo -->
 <!-- !nounPhrase -->
 A noun phrase is simply a single head-noun accompanied by all of its modifiers.
+Together, the head-noun and its modifiers function as a single noun.
 <!-- !nounPhrase -->

 ## Properties